silvadouglasFull/brasil-card-digital-wallet/README.md

 # BrasilCard Digital Wallet API

 ## 📖 Overview

 This is a robust RESTful API developed for a digital financial wallet system.
-Ideally designed for the **BrasilCard** financial institution, this application allows users to register, authenticate, and manage their finances in real-time.
+Ideally designed for the **BrasilCard** financial institution, this application allows users to register, authenticate, and manage their finances.

 The project was built using **Nest.js**, focusing on scalability, security, and maintainability.
 It implements advanced software engineering concepts such as: